maubanel/UE5-Lighting/post-process/README.md

 ##### `Step 14.`\|`ITL`| :large_blue_diamond: :small_blue_diamond: :small_blue_diamond: :small_blue_diamond:  :small_blue_diamond:

 You can grade the game to the exact look your want.
 There is a whole color grading section.
-I am adjusting the global contrast on the rear room as an example where I want the dark and flames to have a bit higher contrast.
+I am adjusting the **Color Grade | Global | Contrast** on the rear room as an example where I want the dark and flames to have a bit higher contrast.
 Run and tune to taste, and make any other color correction changes to the other rooms.

 https://user-images.githubusercontent.com/5504953/189552303-93f43582-6c96-430e-9fcf-dceee36d5f58.mp4